 In the 1980s, before moving to Montana, Linda owned a successful marketing and advertising agency in Madison, Wisconsin.
 She is equally talented in print, video, online and broadcast production.

-In 2004, she was the founder and President of Operation NEVER Forgotten, a national nonprofit military support organization where she contributed her talents until a recent merger with 10 CAN, Inc.
+In 2004, she was the founder and President of Operation NEVER Forgotten, a national nonprofit military support organization where she contributed her talents until a merger in 2025 with 10 CAN, Inc.

 She has received numerous photo awards, and has been published in calendars, billboards, media campaigns, postcards, and publications such as BrownTrout Publishers, Montana Outdoors and Outside Bozeman.

-Copyright © 2025 Westone Images - All Rights Reserved.
+Copyright © 2026 Westone Images.
+All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.